For the public › Science Snapshots

 Spiders are important predators of insect pests that often "parachute" into new areas on single strands of silk.
 Elspeth Bartlet reports on a new, more realistic, model of this behaviour by scientists at Rothamsted Research, which explains, for the first time, how these aerial hitchhikers can be transported for tens of metres to hundreds of kilometres.

 On a fine summer's day, a young spider climbs to the top of a blade of grass, arches its body and lets out a strand of silk.
 The breeze catches the silk and the spider is dragged into the air and out of sight.
 This behaviour is called ballooning and it's the main dispersal method for many spiders, moth larvae and mites, enabling them to colonise new habitats, or escape from trouble.
+Most ballooners probably only travel a few metres but some intrepid aeronauts have been found on boats hundreds of kilometres out to sea and caught from balloons high in the air.

 Operates two national networks for monitoring insect populations in the UK.
 More...